 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

-Being accused of prostitution can be a life-altering event, and even though prostitution (also known as solicitation) is considered a misdemeanor offense under California legislature, the legal repercussions for the person facing the charges can be wide-sweeping and cause a lifetime of problems.
+Being accused of prostitution can be a life-altering event, and even though prostitution (also known as solicitation) is considered a misdemeanor offense under the California legislature, the legal repercussions for the person facing the charges can be wide-sweeping and cause a lifetime of problems.
 People who have been charged with prostitution could face jail time and may even have to register themselves as sex offenders.